 If a dispute arises between members of the charity about the validity or propriety of anything done by the members under this constitution, and the dispute cannot be resolved by agreement, the parties to the dispute must first try in good faith to settle the dispute by mediation before resorting to litigation.

-33) Interpretation
+33. Interpretation

-In this constitution the following persons are 'connected' with a trustee:
+In this constitution 'connected person' means: